alsgregory/FADE/docs/source/ml.rst

     weights_fine = weight_update(ensemble_fine, weights_fine,
                                  observation_operator_fine, r_loc_c, r_loc_f)

-Here, each level has to have a separate `observation_operator` initialized and used.
+Here, each level has to have a separate `observation_operator` initialized and updated.
 Then to carry out the ensemble transform and coupling stage we use the single command:

 .. code::